brunomaga/brunomaga.github.io/_posts/2020-05-12-AI-Supercomputing.md

 <br/><small>A pipeline execution of a sequence of batches using the PipeDream strategy.
 A backward propagation of a batch is initiated as soon as its related forward pass has finished.
 Bacward passes are prioritized over forward passes on each worker.
 Implementation details and image aource: <a href="https://www.microsoft.com/en-us/research/publication/pipedream-generalized-pipeline-parallelism-for-dnn-training/">PipeDream: Generalized Pipeline Parallelism for DNN Training (Microsoft, arXiv)</a>
 </small>
 </p>

+Where's the caveat?
+In fact, mixing forward and backward passes from different mini-batches lead to wrong weight updates.
+Therefore, the authors perform versioning of the weights (it copying different weight versions) so that the backward passes take into account the weight states relating to its epoch, not the epoch of the following forward pass.
+This leads to an increase in memory requirements.

+In brief: for memory efficent pipelining use GPipe, and for compute efficient pipelining, gor for PipeDream.

 ## Data Parallelism